Fostering Citizen Stewardship of Midcoast Maine’s Natural Resources

 Classes meet at the Heritage Center at DRA’s Great Salt Bay Farm in Damariscotta, and field trips will take the group to sites from Washington to South Bristol.
 Participants should be prepared for the weather and a fair amount of walking.

-Applications are due by April 3, 2017.
-A materials fee of $100 for the 40-hour, payable to the Damariscotta River Association, is due with your application.
+Applications are due by April 10, 2017.
+A materials fee of $100, payable to the Damariscotta River Association, is due with your application.
 Limited scholarships are available.
 Email Sarah to apply for a scholarship.